Scissorman

 Main Article: Edward

 Afterwards, the Scissorman returned with a blue overcoat, a mask and an exaggerated limp.
 Scissorman appears in each scenario, and his appearances are mostly triggered by the player's actions.
 Scissorman appears to be immortal, therefore the player must either try to hide until he is gone, or use an object to knock him out.
 In one of the levels, he can be found resting in a rocking chair and watching cartoons on TV.
 It is revealed that the Scissorman in this game can be a variety of people, depending upon the choices the player makes within the game.
-However, no matter who the fake Scissorman in this game turns out to be, the real Scissorman is always Edward, the only survivor of the original Clock Tower murders apart from Jennifer.[2]
-It is revealed that Edward is actually Bobby's brother Dan Barrows, a massive monster child using supernatural powers of telekinesis.
+However, no matter who the fake Scissorman in this game turns out to be, the real Scissorman is always Edward, the only survivor of the original Clock Tower murders apart from Jennifer.
+It was revealed that Edward is actually Bobby's brother Dan Barrows, a massive monster child using supernatural powers of telekinesis.
 In the port of the original Clock Tower for the PlayStation (subtitled The First Fear), an Easter egg is added after Dan's apparent death during the explosion: Edward can be seen rising from Dan's charred remains.
 Edward's role as Scissorman comes to an end as Jennifer and Helen find a spell to open a massive door, which sucks the Scissorman in.

 Furthermore, the main characters, Alyssa and Bates, were theorized by their parents to be reincarnations of the previous Scissormen, Bobby and Dan.
 According to the game, another Scissorman (also known as Little John from the Big Castle) prior to Bobby and Dan had lived a long time ago.
 He had been stopped from murdering people by his father, Quinten Burroughs, and his corpse can be found in a stone coffin in England's Burroughs Castle.